Sao Tome And Principe Travel Information

 Electrical current in Sao Tome and Principe is 220 volts, 50Hz.
 A variety of plugs are in use including the European-style two-pin plug and Schuko two-pin.

-Hepatitis A, typhoid, yellow fever, MMR (measles-mumps-rubella), and tetanus are all recommended as pre-travel immunisations.
-Cholera vaccinations are not generally recommended for travel to Sao Tome and Principe.
-HIV is not as common as in other African countries, and travellers are not at risk unless they engage in unprotected sexual contact or receive injections or blood transfusions.
+Hepatitis A, typhoid, yellow fever, measles-mumps-rubella, and tetanus are all recommended as pre-travel immunisations.
+Cholera vaccinations are not generally necessary for travel to Sao Tome and Principe.
 Schistosomiasis may be acquired through contact with contaminated water, and travellers are advised to avoid swimming, wading, or rafting in bodies of fresh water, such as lakes, ponds, streams, or rivers.

 In Sao Tome and Principe, customs are fairly casual and relaxed, but you shouldn't wear beachwear anywhere but on the beach.
 It is considered polite to ask a local's permission before taking their picture, and do not try to photograph the palace.
 Sao Tomeans are very respectful of older people and those with high social status.
 It is considered a privilege to be invited into a person's home, and you should remove your shoes upon entering.

 Visitors to Sao Tome and Principe may import a reasonable quantity of tobacco and perfume for personal use.
 Alcoholic beverages and lottery tickets are prohibited.

 Become our Sao Tome And Principe Travel Expert